 All applications are evaluated by scientists, clinicians, and consumers in a two-tier review process.
 The first tier is peer review of applications against established criteria for determining technical merit.
 Each application is evaluated for its own merit, independent of other applications.
-The second tier is a programmatic review that makes recommendations for funding to the DHA RDA Directorate and the OASD(HA), based on technical merit, the relevance to the mission of the DHP and OPORP, the specific intent of the award mechanism, and to other specified evaluation criteria in the Program Announcement/Funding Opportunity.
-Programmatic review is a comparison-based process in which applications from the first tier of review are not automatically recommended for funding.
+The second tier is a programmatic review that makes recommendations for funding to the DHA RDA Directorate and the OASD(HA), based on technical merit, the relevance to the mission of the DHP and JPC-8/CRMRP, the specific intent of the award mechanism, and to other specified evaluation criteria in the Program Announcement/Funding Opportunity.
+Programmatic review is a comparison-based process in which applications with scientific and technical merit compete in a common pool.
+The highest-scoring applications from the first tier of review are not automatically recommended for funding.
 Funding recommendations depend on various factors as described in Section III.B.2., Programmatic Review.
 Additional information about the two-tier process used by the CDMRP can be found at http://cdmrp.army.mil/about/fundingprocess.shtml.